codesmith-emmy/gitNarrator/README.md

 ## Acknowledgments

-**gitNarrator** is powered by Google's Gemini AI 1.0 Pro, a powerful language model that enables the generation of high-quality content.
+**gitNarrator** is powered by Google's Gemini AI, a powerful language model that enables the generation of high-quality content.